Why Steve McCurry is fascinated with India

-Visually, India is an incredibly rich and diverse country, which means that there is no shortage of beautiful things and people to capture.
-Additionally, as there is a huge disparity between the rich and the poor, there are a lot of societal issues to uncover and highlight.
+Visually, India is an incredibly rich and diverse country, meaning there is no shortage of beautiful things and people to capture.
+Additionally, as there is a huge disparity between the rich and the poor, there are many societal issues to uncover and highlight.
 McCurry’s images of India cover almost 30 years of work.

 India’s ancient spirit

-His images of India strive to cover the large country and its massive numbers of people, as well as the different cultures of its people.
-McCurry always returned to India because the country remained mostly unchanged regardless of the endless technological advancements that have occurred over the years.
-The ancient spirit of India is what helped the photographs to come alive because, without it, most of his images would have been generic at best in any other location.
+His images of India strive to cover the large country and its massive numbers of people and the different cultures of its people.
+McCurry always returned to India because it remained mostly unchanged regardless of the endless technological advancements that have occurred over the years.
+India’s ancient spirit is what helped the photographs come alive because, without it, most of his images would have been generic at best in any other location.

 What makes his work special

 His photographs are well varied from unknown winding staircases to sandstorms in the Rajasthani desert.
 McCurry’s colorful photographs helped to show India in a new light.
 In tandem with his book Steve McCurry: India, the artist has managed to leave a lasting impression on the world that will inspire thousands of new photographers to travel to unexplored lands.